PotlaManasviReddy/Rag-Document-Assistant/README.md

       ```bash
       python src/qa.py
       ```
-     # Enter your question when prompted.
-Answers will be generated from your PDFs.
+     <small># Enter your question when prompted.
+Answers will be generated from your PDFs.</small>